AdguardTeam/KnowledgeBase/docs/adguard-for-windows/overview.md

 sidebar_position: 1
 ---

 AdGuard for Windows is an easy-to-use tool that blocks annoying banners, pop-ups, video ads and trackers.
 But that's not all: it helps you save traffic, load web pages faster, and guard your computer from undesirable and potentially malicious content.
-AdGuard can also protect you from phishing sites and your children from information they shouldn't be exposed to due to age restrictions.
-With a variety of settings, you can customize the app to suit you.
+AdGuard can also protect you from phishing sites, and your children — from information they shouldn't be exposed to due to age restrictions.

 ## Home screen

 ![Main screen]()

 Once you start AdGuard for Windows, you will see the main screen of the app.
-Its most noticeable detail is the enable/disable button.
+Its most noticeable detail is the *enable/disable protection* button.
 Also, on this screen you can monitor blocked ads, trackers and threats statistics, find out the current version of the app or update it.
 Furthermore, there are four tabs in the upper right corner: *Settings*, *Support*, *License*, and *About*.
 Each of these is worth talking about separately.

 ## Settings